Press

 An entertaining evening is virtually guaranteed whenever Patrick Dupre Quigley visits Chicago to conduct the Music of the Baroque orchestra.
 This was again the case this week when he was back in town, leading the players on a program titled Baroque Heroes at Skokie’s North Shore Center for the Performing Arts on Sunday and at the Harris Theater on Tuesday.
 At this event, Quigley earned MOB’s Visiting Conductor Medal.

+Five works—four of them rarities—a collaboration with a dance troupe, a cello concerto, and 27 separate movements.
+Sunday’s Music of the Baroque lineup almost seemed like the kind of program set up for a guest conductor to fail.
+Yet Patrick Dupre Quigley handled this minefield of potential disasters with consummate skill, deftly avoiding the myriad of potential minefields Sunday afternoon at North Shore Center in Skokie.
 The occasion marked Quigley’s second appearance with MOB after leading the holiday Brass and Choral program in 2019.
 He was slated to lead a mostly French Baroque program in 2020 but those concerts fell victim to the pandemic.

+Rare the music organization that manages to hit a grand slam in the very first concert of a fresh fall season.
+But such was the case Sunday night in Skokie when Dame Jane Glover opened her 20th season leading Music of the Baroque with an intensely dramatic and thrillingly sung performance of Handel’s Jephtha.
+There is one repeat tonight at the Harris Theater and no self-respecting opera or Baroque aficionado should miss it.
 Handel was normally a lightning-fast composer.
 But by 1751, his vision was failing along with his health, and Jephtha took seven months to complete.
 Yet in this work—Handel’s final oratorio and his last significant composition—there is no sign of flagging inspiration and Jephtha abounds in musical riches, for soloists and chorus alike.

+Thinking big hasn’t been easy for any arts organization in recent years, thanks to the Covid-19 pandemic.
+So it’s exhilarating to see Music of the Baroque opening its new season this weekend with one of Handel’s most expansive and rarely performed oratorios, Jephtha.
 Celebrating her 20th anniversary as MOB music director, Jane Glover conducts the orchestra, vocal soloists and chorus.
 Tenor David Portillo is out front on the title role with soprano Lauren Snouffer as Jephtha’s daughter Iphis, backed by soloists mezzo-soprano Clara Osowski, countertenor Aryeh Nussbaum Cohen, bass-baritone Neal Davies and soprano Katelyn Lee.
 Music of the Baroque’s new chorus director, Andrew Megill, prepared the vocal ensemble.

 Music of the Baroque has presented hundreds of concerts in downtown Chicago and elsewhere across the city during its 52-year history, but it has only ever performed one time at the Ravinia Festival, and that was nine years ago.
+To at least partially rectify the Chicago chamber orchestra’s absence from the Ravinia lineup, the group will present its first-ever concert in the festival’s 3,350-seat open-air pavilion on Sept.
+3.

 Since the #MeToo movement took fire in 2017 and the classical-music world has ratcheted up its efforts around gender equity, a raft of up-and-coming women conductors have grabbed the spotlight, including Eun Sun Kim, music director of the San Francisco Opera, and Anna Rakitina, assistant conductor of the Boston Symphony.
 But decades before these much-publicized developments, one veteran female conductor was already quietly leading by example—Jane Glover, longtime music director of Music of the Baroque.

 Though not epic in length, the Schöpfungsmesse is among Haydn’s most demanding works in the genre, for soloists chorus and the orchestra.
 Yet under Glover’s scrupulous direction, nearly all the difficulties were surmounted in Monday’s polished and exuberant performance.
+The chorus has the heavy lifting in this music and—in Andrew Megill’s first outing as MOB’s new chorus director—the ensemble sang with great fervor, flexibility and technical esteem, even in the trickiest hairpin turns.

 Music of the Baroque finished their 2021-22 season at Harris Theater on Monday with The Brothers Haydn, a program centered on Joseph Haydn and his younger brother Michael.
 The older Haydn perfected the symphony, string quartet, piano sonata, and many other classical music forms, which has made him a pinnacle of music history.
 His younger brother Michael was also a prolific composer.
 Unlike his older brother’s music, Michael Haydn’s music was not printed or publicized in his lifetime.
 It was obscure when it was written toward the end of the 18th century, and it remains that way today.